-- 11.4.1 Recirculating Sand Filters (RSF) - 11.4.1.1 Recirculating Sand Filters pass effluent treated by a septic tank or ATU through a sand and/or gravel bed, built on site, prior to subsurface absorption or surface discharge.
-Recirculating sand filters shall meet the following criteria: - 11.4.1.2 A septic tank or ATU shall be required as the primary treatment of effluent prior to treatment by an RSF. - 11.4.1.3 Effluent shall be dosed to an RSF by a pump housed in a filtered pump vault authorized by the Department. - 11.4.1.4 Effluent shall be distributed to an RSF by means of low pressure distribution as outlined in Section 8.9 of this rule. - 11.4.1.5 The collection line in the bottom of an RSF shall not be less than 4 inches perforated or slotted schedule 40 PVC pipe. - 11.4.1.6 The dosing rate for RSFs shall not be greater than 0.25 gallons per orifice per dose (gal/orifice/dose). - 11.4.1.7 The initial recirculation rate for RSFs shall be 4:1.
-Depending upon water usage, the recirculation rate may be adjusted after system evaluation. - 11.4.1.8 The loading rate for RSFs shall not be greater than 5 gallons per square foot per day (gal/ft2/day). - 11.4.1.9 RSFs may be installed either in or above ground.
-However, the top of the RSF bed shall not be installed below the finished grade of the ground surface. - 11.4.1.10 A PVC liner not less than 30 mils in thickness, with inlet and outlet boots shall be required in all RSFs in order to minimize groundwater infiltration into the system.
+- 12.5.1.1.
+Recirculating Sand Filters pass effluent treated by a septic tank or ATU through a sand and gravel bed, built on site, prior to subsurface absorption or surface discharge.
+Recirculating sand filters shall meet the following criteria: - 12.5.1.2.
+A septic tank or ATU shall be required as the primary treatment of effluent prior to treatment by an RSF. - 12.5.1.3.
+Effluent shall be dosed to an RSF by a pump housed in a filtered pump vault approved by the Department. - 12.5.1.4.
+Effluent shall be distributed to an RSF by means of low pressure distribution as outlined in Section 9.10 of this regulation. - 12.5.1.5.
+The collection line in the bottom of an RSF shall not be less than 4 inch perforated or slotted schedule 40 PVC pipe. - 12.5.1.6.
+The dosing rate for RSFs shall not be greater than 0.25 gallons per orifice per dose (gal/orifice/dose). - 12.5.1.7.
+The initial recirculation rate for RSFs shall be 4:1.
+Depending upon water usage, the recirculation rate may be adjusted after system evaluation. - 12.5.1.8.
+The loading rate for RSFs shall not be greater than 5 gallons per square foot per day (gal/ft2/day). - 12.5.1.9.
+RSFs may be installed either in or above ground.
+However, the top of the RSF bed shall not be installed below the finished grade of the ground surface. - 12.5.1.10.
+A PVC liner not less than 30 mils in thickness, with inlet and outlet boots shall be required in all RSFs in order to minimize groundwater infiltration into the system. - 12.5.1.11.
+Not less than 2 inches of gravel cover shall be applied atop the collection pipe in the bottom of an RSF.
+The gravel used shall be crushed rock or rounded rock, 0.5 inch to 1.5 inches in diameter.

-- 11.4.1.11 Not less than 2 inches of gravel cover shall be applied atop the collection pipe in the bottom of an RSF.
-The gravel used shall be crushed rock or rounded rock, 0.5 inch to 1.5 inches in diameter. - 11.4.1.12 Not less than 4 inches of 3/8-inch pea gravel shall be applied atop the crushed or rounded rock in the bottom of an RSF in order to prevent migration of filter sand into the collection piping and out of the filter. - 11.4.1.13 Not less than 24 inches of filter sand shall be applied atop the pea gravel in the bottom of an RSF.
-Filter media used shall be 1.5 millimeters to 2.0 millimeters in diameter, with a uniformity coefficient of 2.0 or less. - 11.4.1.14 Not less than 3 inches of 3/8-inch pea gravel shall be applied atop the filter sand in a RSF.
-The low pressure distribution system servicing an RSF shall be installed atop this layer of pea gravel. - 11.4.1.15 Not less than 3 inches of gravel shall be installed as cover over the low pressure distribution system servicing an RSF. - 11.4.1.16 The top of the RSF filter bed shall be left uncovered.
+- 12.5.1.12.
+Not less than 4 inches of 3/8-inch pea gravel shall be applied atop the crushed or rounded rock in the bottom of an RSF in order to prevent migration of filter sand into the collection piping and out of the filter. - 12.5.1.13.
+Not less than 24 inches of filter sand shall be applied atop the pea gravel in the bottom of an RSF.
+Filter media used shall be 1.5 millimeters to 2.5 millimeters in diameter, with a uniformity coefficient of 2.0 or less. - 12.5.1.14.
+Not less than 3 inches of 3/8-inch pea gravel shall be applied atop the filter sand in a RSF.
+The low pressure distribution system servicing an RSF shall be installed atop this layer of pea gravel. - 12.5.1.15.
+Not less than 3 inches of gravel shall be installed as cover over the low pressure distribution system servicing an RSF. - 12.5.1.16.
+The top of the RSF filter bed shall be left uncovered.

-11.5.
+12.6.
 Other Filters

-Proprietary media filters such as peat filters, gravel filters, and geo-textile filters shall be designed and installed in accordance with the manufacturer's specifications as authorized by the Department.
+Proprietary media filters such as peat filters, gravel filters, and geo-textile filters shall be designed and installed in accordance with the manufacturer's specifications as approved by the Department.

-Section 12.
+Section 13.
 Onsite Wastewater Systems Monitoring Program